 Withdrawing from Classes

-FAU must comply with federal regulations with students receiving Federal Title IV funding and withdrawing from all courses; undergraduate and graduate financial aid recipients who officially or unofficially withdraw from the University may be required to repay all or a portion of the student’s aid may be billed back based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records.
+FAU must comply with federal regulations with students receiving Federal Title IV funding and withdrawing from all courses; undergraduate and graduate financial aid recipients who officially or unofficially withdraw from the University may be required to repay all or a portion of the grants and loans based on the last date of attendance at an academically related activity as documented by University records.
 If you were originally enrolled in multiple parts of term, your last date of attendance would ONLY include all days attended in any parts of term within the semester, excluding any overlapping days attended.

 Satisfactory Academic Progress